Employer Sponsored

 • be a highly skilled occupation that is on the Medium and Long-Term Strategic Skills List (MLTSSL)

-• you have worked for the same sponsor for three years on a 457/TSS visa
+• you have worked for the same sponsor for three years on a 457/TSS

 • you have worked in the same nominated occupation for the three years